Background Image for Header:

 All business ideas must be FOR-PROFIT WV businesses.
 Non-Profit ideas are not eligible.
 All business ideas must have the potential to be viable legal entities eligible to operate under the laws of West Virginia.

-Determine the category that best suits your idea: Lifestyle & Innovation, Hospitality & Tourism, or STEM.
+Determine the category that best suits your idea: Lifestyle & Hospitality or STEM & Innovation.

 Each summary will be reviewed by a panel of judges comprised of business professionals.
 Summaries will be scored on a standard rubric.